Everest Expedition tourism: Kiwi milestone overshadowed by deadly toll of overcrowding

 Today marks 66 years since the legendary pair reached the summit.

 For Mark Woodward of Queenstown, it was the tenth time on top of the world's highest mountain.
-At seven am on Thursday, May 23, the 55-year-old claimed the record number of successful climbs made by a New Zealander.
+At 7am on Thursday, May 23, the 55-year-old claimed the record number of successful climbs made by a New Zealander.

 However this milestone was overshadowed by the week's other defining figure as the deadliest since 1996, in which 16 climbers perished in their attempts to climb the mountain.